A Day at the Races (album): Background

-On 25 April 1976, the band settled back in London after a four-leg, six-month, and exhaustive tour of their highly successful album, A Night At The Opera, recorded during the oppressive summer of 1975.
-The band had decided to take a two-month hiatus.
-They only occasionally did business-related activities (like filming the promotional video for You're My Best Friend the following day).
+On 25 April 1976, the band settled back in London after a four-leg, six-month, and exhaustive tour of their highly successful album A Night at the Opera, recorded during the oppressive summer of 1975; the band decided to take a two-month hiatus.
+They only occasionally did business-related activities (such as filming the promotional video for "You're My Best Friend" in late April).
 During June, the band was beginning to plan out the recording sessions for the album, visiting recording studios around Greater London to determine where they would produce the album.
 On 15 June, Roger Taylor and John Deacon visited Sweet Silence Studios in Denmark.
 The studio was completed only two months prior.
-They put the studio into consideration.
-This was because of the fresh environment of the studio.

 After Taylor and Deacon returned from Denmark, rehearsals began on 17 June at Ridge Farm Studio, where the band had rehearsed for their previous album in July 1975.
 Due to equipment issues during the first week, the band hired Pete Cornish on 25 June to assist in equipment maintenance.
 Cornish and the band had previous involvement, as his company had helped repair and construct new equipment for the band in January 1972.
-Brian May traveled to Manhattan at the start of July (and is interviewed by Circus at The Sherry-Netherland Hotel sometime around 6 July) for unknown reasons, while the rest of the band were still in Ridge Farm, rehearsing for the album.
-He would return during the middle of the month.